arthurdesma/Projet_docker/README.md

 # Racing Database Application

 ## Overview
 This application is a FastAPI-based web service that integrates with MongoDB and Elasticsearch to provide a platform for managing and querying racing data, specifically Formula 1 race results and driver standings.
+So for the 29/01/2024 the data start at 2023 for the year input.

 ## Features
 - Web interface to update and query racing data